Our Huntington Elder Abuse Attorneys Can Help You Seek Justice

 - Signs of restraint (rope marks on a resident’s wrists)

 - A caregiver not allowing you to be alone with the resident

 - Signs of anxiety when a particular caregiver is present

-Your loved one may be a victim of neglect if he or she:
+Your loved one may be neglected if he or she:

 - Is unbathed

 - Is living in a soiled bed